Configuration Automation - Terraform

 I’ve created a new environment with Terraform, but my admins can’t see it

 Check the admin user’s role permissions.
-The admin user must have any of the following roles to see it in the list of environments:
+The admin user must have any of the following roles to see the new environment in the list of environments:

 • Organization Admin